 In Canada, access to clean drinking water is considered a given.
 A given, I suspect, that is frequently taken for granted by those who enjoy clean drinking water at the twist of the tap.
-For thousands of Indigenous Peoples, clean water at the twist of tap is an elusive dream.
+For thousands of Indigenous Peoples, clean water at the twist of the fixture is an elusive dream.
 Entire generations in some communities have grown up under various degrees of drinking water advisories (DWA).
-The Neskantaga First Nation, with a population of about 240, in northern Ontario has had a DWA in place since 1996.
-That means one full generation has grown up under a DWA and a second generation is now growing up having never turned on the tap for a glass of water.
+The Neskantaga First Nation, with a population of about 240, in northern Ontario, has had a DWA in place since 1996.
+That means one whole generation has grown up under a DWA, and a second generation is now growing up having never turned on the tap for a glass of water.

 These are the water advisory classifications.

-Boil water advisory/order: Water is fine to drink and use after it has been boiled
+- Boil water advisory/order: Water is fine to drink and use after boiling.

-How is it that people on-reserve have suffered through sometimes decades of having to boil water before drinking it, bathing in it, or cooking with it while neighboring communities enjoy safe, clean water?
-The answer lies in the fact that there are no drinking water regulations for reserves.
-There are guidelines, protocols, and lots of information about how to what to do and not to do under a DWA but no regulations.
+How is it that people on reserve have suffered through sometimes decades of having to boil water before drinking it, bathing in it, or cooking with it while neighbouring communities enjoy safe, clean water?
+The answer lies in the fact that reserves have no drinking water regulations.
+There are guidelines, protocols, and lots of information about what to do and not to do under a DWA but no regulations.

 There was an attempt in 2013 by the Conservative government to introduce regulations.
 The Safe Drinking Water for First Nations Act (SDWFNA) came into force on November 1, 2013.